Get to Know: Pleasant Hill

 Pleasant Hill in one sentence: Pleasant Hill is a community of choice.

-The top five best things about Pleasant Hill: Pleasant Hill is the closest suburb to Downtown DSM.
-Not only that, but it has an incredible parks and recreation department and trail connectivity, high quality first response services, a growing business community and strong support for local entrepreneurs.
+The top five best things about Pleasant Hill: Pleasant Hill is the closest suburb to Downtown Des Moines (DSM) and offers strong parks and recreation, extensive trail connectivity, high-quality first responsive services, a growing community and support for local entrepreneurs.

-Hidden Gems and Unexpected Finds in Pleasant Hill: Pleasant Hill has many lakes/ponds throughout the city, two public golf courses, mini golf, a bowling alley with arcade, a movie theater and several local restaurants.
+Hidden Gems and Unexpected Finds in Pleasant Hill: Pleasant Hill features numerous lakes and ponds throughout the city, two public golf courses, mini golf, a bowling alley with an arcade, a movie theater and a variety of local restaurants.

-Community Traditions and Annual Events: Events like Chill on the Hill (June/July), the family-friendly parade and fireworks (end of August) and Trick-or-Treat Around the Lake (October) bring the Pleasant Hill community together.
+Community Traditions and Annual Events: Events like Chill on the Hill (June/July), the family-friendly parade and fireworks in late summer and Trick-or-Treat Around the Lake (October) bring the Pleasant Hill community together.

-Best Ways to Get Connected: Find opportunities with the local Lions Club, Good Government for Pleasant Hill, city boards and commissions and the Chamber of Commerce.
+Best Ways to Get Connected: Find opportunities to get involved through the local Lions Club, Good Government for Pleasant Hill, city boards and commissions and the Chamber of Commerce.

-If you’re coming to check out the community, be sure to spend your day ... visiting Great Escape for bowling or the arcade and Over the Top ice cream, playing a round of golf at one of our courses, dining at one of Pleasant Hill’s local restaurants, walking/biking the trails or relaxing at one of the beautiful parks.
+If you’re coming to check out the community, be sure to spend your day ... visiting Great Escape for bowling or the arcade, enjoying Over the Top ice cream, playing a round of golf, dining at local restaurants, or exploring the trails and parks throughout Pleasant Hill.

 Resources: